Criminal Defense Attorney in Hillsboro, MO

 • Class C Felony – between three and 10 years in prison

-Ultimately, the conviction and sentence in your felony criminal case depends on a number of factors.
-If you receive a felony conviction, the precise terms of your punishment will be decided by the judge.
-The judge in your case will take into account factors including the specific circumstances of the crime, your criminal history and other details.
+Ultimately, the conviction and sentence in your felony criminal case is influenced by a number of variables.
+If you are convicted of a felony, the precise terms of your punishment will be decided by the judge.
+They will weigh information such as the situation surrounding the crime, your criminal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, meaning a crime usually classified as a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied if you have prior convictions or in certain crimes that are considered dangerous or crimes based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Conversely, with the representation and dedication of a talented Hillsboro criminal defense attorney, your original Class B charge could be reduced to a lesser felony, a felony charge could be minimized to a misdemeanor or your criminal defense attorney may be able to get you a less severe.
+There are some special crimes for which the class and subsequent punishment are enhanced, meaning a crime typically considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen if you have prior convictions or for certain crimes that are considered dangerous or crimes due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
+On the other hand, with a competent and dedicated criminal defense attorney in Hillsboro representing you, what was originally a Class B charge could be dropped down to a lesser class felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney could argue to obtain a lesser punishment.

 You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If you have a strong case but the prosecutor is not willing to drop the charges, your criminal defense lawyer with Combs Law Group will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not you are guilty.
-Contact our Hillsboro, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.
+If you have a strong case but the prosecutor refuses to drop the charges, your Combs Waterkotte criminal defense lawyer will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
+Contact Combs Waterkotte to discuss your case and potential options with our Hillsboro, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri